-Project work is designed to familiarize students with an industry or product of their interest.
+Project work is designed to familiarize students with an industry, product, or technology of their interest.
 Projects may be assigned individually or as a group project.
 If as a group, the grade is the same for all members.
 Drafts may be evaluated on an agreed upon schedule during the semester.
 Final deliverable will be turned in as a hard copy.
 Plagiarism is not allowed; all sources must be referenced.
+APA standard is recommended.